RetailMeNot/anchor/CONTRIBUTING.md

 [page to see it in action](https://prettier.github.io/prettier/).

 Whenever you make a commit from the command line, Prettier will format the changed files automatically.
-You can also run `yarn prettier` to format your entire project.
+You can also run `yarn pretty` to format your entire project.

 If you want to integrate Prettier in your favorite editor, read the section on [Editor Integration](https://prettier.io/docs/en/editors.html) on the Prettier GitHub page.